bahlo/blog/content/homeoffice.md

 ---
-title: "HomeOffice"
+title: "Home Office"
 date: 2018-09-03T17:34:37+02:00
 draft: false
 ---

-To avoid confusion and manage expectations, here is how I do HomeOffice.
+To avoid confusion and manage expectations, here is how I do home office.

 ## Slack Status